akollegger/sdn-todos/readme.md

 ```

 To see the Neo4j graph you just created through Heroku, use `heroku config` to reveal the NEO4J_URL
-which will take you to Neo4j's Webadmin.
+which can take you to Neo4j's Webadmin.
 Have fun!

 CLI Tool
 --------